Harrow-Health-Matters/website/content/lalit_sodha.md

-+++
+---
-title = "Lalit Sodha - Chiropractor"
+title: Lalit Sodha - Chiropractor
-image = "img/lalit_sodha.jpg"
+image: img/lalit_sodha.jpg
-description = "With 30 years of clinical experience in private practice, and having treated thousands of patients, not only in the UK, but across the globe, Lalit Sodha D.C, believes in his mission statement of ‘Health by choice, and not by chance’"
+description: With 30 years of clinical experience in private practice, and having treated thousands of patients, not only in the UK, but across the globe, Lalit Sodha D.C, believes in his mission statement of ‘Health by choice, and not by chance’

-showonlyimage = false
+showonlyimage: false
-draft = false
+draft: false
-date = "2020"
+date: "2020"
-weight = 2
+weight: 2
-+++
+---
 With 30 years of clinical experience in private practice, and having treated thousands of patients, not only in the UK, but across the globe, Lalit Sodha D.C, believes in his mission statement of ‘Health by choice, and not by chance’.

 His practice in Eastcote hosts a well-trained team of Chiropractors, Osteopaths, Massage Therapists, and a brilliant support team (who are the life of the clinic!).
 With a warm and welcoming atmosphere, every patient is treated like a member of the family.